 A relevant internship is one which allows the student to do meaningful and mostly academic work in an organization/company.
 Furthermore, the content of this work should be within the scope of the Global Development programme.
 This means that internships based primarily within a field that is not covered by the Global Development programme will not be accepted.
 An example could be if the internship is primarily based around communication or fundraising.

 At the end of the internship the student must submit a project report.
-Because the student receives ECTS for the internship it is important that the report reflects relevant academic work.
-The student will work out the content of the report with supervision from the academic supervisor.
+Because the student receives will work out the content of the report with supervision from the academic supervisor.